Lahore Development Authority

 Lahore Development Authority (LDA) is responsible for new planned development in Lahore, Pakistan.
 It also regulates and issues permits for new construction and housing projects, private houses, commercial development and remodels.
-It also controls zoning laws.
-It also manages Lahore's parks and green areas.
+It also controls zoning laws and manages Lahore's parks and green areas.

 Its website states that it plans on making Lahore "one of the thirty leading educational, cultural, commercial, industrial, and information technology centres of the world by 2020".

 History

 The Provincial Assembly of Punjab established the Lahore Development Authority under the LDA Act of 1975.
 It had previously been called the "Lahore Improvement Trust".

 On 9 May 2013, five days after International Firefighters' Day, the LDA Plaza building in central Lahore caught fire, killing 25 people.
 The fire started on the seventh floor, and media coverage revealed people jumping out of the building to their death.
 The fire highlighted the irrelevance of fire safety regulations, considering the fact that the very agency whose responsibility it is to ensure compliance with fire safety regulation; the 35-year-old building's staircases were poorly designed and hampered rescue efforts.
 The fire was finally extinguished after 20 hours.